![]() |

 COMPUTER LITERACY: If you do not know how to use word-processing (e.g., Word) or spreadsheet programs (e.g., Excel), I encourage you to take one or more workshops by ITS.
 I will also be happy to give you a mini-lesson on these types of programs.
 I especially encourage you to learn to use the computer for graphing.

-EMAIL: I typically check and respond to email first thing in the morning (around 9:00 am) and before I leave in the evening (usually about 5:30 pm).
+EMAIL I typically check and respond to email first thing in the morning (around 9:00 am) and before I leave in the evening (usually about 5:30 pm).
 If you send an email after about 4:30 pm I may not see it nor respond to it until the following day because I normally do not check email after leaving my office.
 Please plan accordingly.

-EVALUATION: Grades will be assigned on the basis of your performance on exams (50%); lab work (44%); and assorted assignments (6%)
+EVALUATION: Grades will be assigned on the basis of your performance on exams (50%); lab work (45%); and assorted assignments (5%)

-B. Lab Work (48%): This component of your grade is based on your performance on the lab assignments listed below.
+B. Lab Work (45%): This component of your grade is based on your performance on the lab assignments listed below.
 The purpose of our lab work is to provide you an opportunity to: (1) work hands-on with plants; and (2) conduct scientific investigations featuring plants.
 As you know, there is no single best way to "do science."
 Rather, there are a variety of ways to explore the natural world.
-Our studies this semester will focus on three major types of science investigations: (a) observational/descriptive science - these are studies in which a scientist attempts to describe the natural world as accurately as possible.
+Our studies this semester will focus on three, major types of science investigations: (a) observational/descriptive science - these are studies in which a scientist attempts to describe the natural world as accurately as possible.
 As an example, we will study seed structure and response to light; (b) hypothetico-deductive science or the classic 'scientific method' - in these investigations, the scientist asks a question, develops a hypothesis to test, generates predictions from the hypothesis and then determines the veracity of the predictions with an experiment.
-We will use the HD method extensively during the course and especially when you design your own experiments on plant growth and development; and (c) model building science - these are investigations in which a scientist creates a model, usually mathematical, to explain a phenomenon and then tests the validity of the model by comparing it to data.
-We will test a mathematical model that has been derived from leaf morphology to predict mean annual climate.For most of your lab investigations you will be asked to prepare a typed abstract (summary) of the experiment and append all pertinent tables, graphs and figures (each on a separate page).
-For one (or two) experiments you will also write a standard lab report.
+We will use the HD method extensively during the course; and (c) model building science - these are investigations in which a scientist creates a model, usually mathematical, to explain a phenomenon and then tests the validity of the model by comparing it to data.
+We will test a mathematical model that has been derived from leaf morphology to predict mean annual climate.

-- Potato Water Potential (4%)
+3. Potato Water Potential (4%)

-- Pigments of RCBr (4%)
+4. Pigments of RCBr (4%)

-- Stomatal morphology & physiology (4%)
+7. Stomatal morphology & physiology (4%)

-- Qubit Project (4%)
+9. Qubit Project (4%)

-C. Participation/Assignments (2%) - This portion of your grade is based on your performance on assorted lecture assignments and participation.
+C. Participation/Assignments (5%) - This portion of your grade is based on your performance on assorted lecture assignments and participation.

-Your course grades will be assigned based upon the percentage of total points accumulated according to the following scale: 100 - 91% = A; 90 - 87% = AB; 86 - 81% = B; 80 - 77% = BC; 76 - 71% = C; 70 - 67% = CD; 66 - 60% = D; below 59% = F.
+Your course grades will be assigned based upon the percentage of total points accumulated according to the following scale: 100 - 90% = A; 89 - 87% = AB; 86 - 80% = B; 79 - 77% = BC; 76 - 70% = C; 69 - 67% = CD; 66 - 60% = D; below 59% = F.

 To determine your approximate grade at any time during the semester, simply divide the total number of points you have accumulated by the total possible (this information will always be provided).
-In addition, I will periodically post provide you with a summary of your grades.
+In addition, I will periodically provide you with a summary of your grades.
 Check this report for accuracy and to provide an indication of your standing.
 I recommend that you keep for your records all of your graded work.

 Never hesitate to come and talk to me about your grade, or any aspect of the course, at any time during the semester!